shantanu994/python-mini-projects/todolist/README.md

 ## Mini To-Do List:
 A simple Command-Line Python application to manage your daily tasks.
-Add, view and mark incmplete tasks complete easily through a user-friendly interface.
+Add, view and mark incomplete tasks complete easily through a user-friendly interface.

 ---

 # Features
 - Add Tasks – Add tasks with descriptions.
 - View Tasks – See all your pending tasks in a list.
-- Delete Tasks – Remove completed tasks by their number.
+- Mark task complete – Mark tasks complete by their number.
 - Persistent Storage – Saves tasks to a file so you don’t lose them when the app closes.
-- Simple CLI Menu – Easy for beginners to use.

 ---